Silicone breast implant brands in India: Motiva vs Mentor vs Allergan vs Sebbin

 | Financial assistance for revision | Extended Warranty Program (opt-in, paid enrolment within 90 days) | 10 years (standard); enhanced option available | ConfidencePlus (BIA-ALCL diagnosis + late seroma) | Varies by distributor |

-| Capsular contracture III/IV cover | 10 years (Product Replacement Policy) | 10 years (enhanced option) | Included in standard warranty terms | Varies by distributor |
+| Capsular contracture III/IV cover | 10 years (Product Replacement Policy) | 3 years standard; 10 years with paid enhanced option | Device replacement 10 years, standard and free; surgical-fee cover needs the paid Premier upgrade | Varies by distributor |

 | Indian cost band (device, per pair) | Upper | Mid-upper | Mid-upper | Lower |

 Warranty specifics evolve and are region-dependent.
-Treat this table as a planning shortcut — the document the surgeon gives you with your implant lot and serial number is the authoritative version for your case.
+Treat this table as a planning shortcut; the document the surgeon gives you with your implant lot and serial number is the authoritative version for your case.

 What actually changes the quote: brand × profile × size × pocket